-On May 8, 2020 GHVEPL has received notice from NHAI restricting the concession period to 15 years pursuant to clause 3.2.2 of the concession agreement dated October 9, 2009 by stating, it is satisfied that six-laning is not required for the highway and four laning is sufficient for operating highway.
-GHVEPL has filed its response seeking material on record from NHAL and has further obtained legal opinion, based on which the Company has decided and is in the process of challenging the said notice in the court of law considering the pending quantification of the favorable Arbitral award before the High Court.
+On May 8, 2020 the GHVEPL has received notice from NHAI restricting the concession period to 15 years pursuant to clause 3.2.2 of the concession agreement dated October 9, 2009 by stating that it is satisfied that six-laning is not required for the highway and four laning is sufficient for operating highway.
+The GHVEPL has filed its response seeking material on record from NHAI and has further obtained legal opinion which has opined that majority of the findings in Arbitral awards in favor of the GHVEPL.
+Legal counsel further opined that the notice can be challenged in court of law as a writ petition or pending quantification of claims as a separate arbitration as per clause 44 of concession agreement.
+Accordingly, the GHVEPL on October 30, 2020 has issued Notice of Dispute under Article 44.2 read with clause 44.1.2 of the concession agreement to NHAI for amicable settlement as a first step in dispute resolution..

-The restriction, in terms of notice dated May 8, 2020 from NHAI, on the concession period to 15 years from 25 years would have impact on the carrying value of intangible assets, in case any adverse outcome of the notice from NHAI upon challenge before court of law, the carrying value of intangible assets as at June 30, 2020 of Rs 1,975.75 crore which is being amortised over balance life of 15 years on revenue projection at present would have to be amortised over next 5 years.
+The restriction, in terms of notice dated May 8, 2020 from NHAI, on the concession period to 15 years from 25 years would have impact on the carrying value of intangible assets, in case any adverse outcome of the notice from NHAI upon challenge before court of law, the carrying value of intangible assets as at September 30, 2020 of Rs 1,961.53 crore which is being amortised over balance life of 15 years on revenue projection at present would have to be amortised over next 5 years.
+The effect if any, will be effected on the matter attaining finality pursuant to the disposal of Notice of Dispute and appeal at the Hon'ble Delhi High Court

 GHVEPL has also internally assessed the average daily traffic for financial year 2024-25, the scheduled six-laning period which indicates that average daily traffic at designated Toll Plaza will exceed the Design Capacity that would require six-laning as per Clause 29.2.3 of the Concession Agreement.
 In terms of the internal assessment by GHVEPL where in the traffic flows were estimated to increase to the levels which mandates six-laning during the concession period and based on the opinion from the legal Counsel the management is of the view that the withdrawal of the Six Laning of the project highway without any reasoning is not a tenable action by NHAI / Regulator and the same would be contested in the Court of law subsequent to the awaited decision from Delhi High Court.
 Accordingly, concession life of 25 years with six laning has been considered for the purposes of the amortisation of Intangibles in spite of the communication / notice by NHAI / Regulator restricting the period to 15 years with four-laning.
+The valuation expert based on the assumptions that it would be receiving the compensation in the future, had determined value in use of the GHVEPL assets as at March 31, 2020 (i.e. valuation date) which is higher than the carrying value of assets.